 Ongoing counseling and support

-Physicians must be fully aware of federal, state, and local regulations concerning use of an opioid drug to treat an addict.
+Physicians must be fully aware of federal, state, and local regulations concerning use of an opioid drug to treat someone with a substance use disorder.
 To comply, physicians must establish the existence of physical opioid dependence.
-In the US, treatment is further complicated by negative societal attitudes toward addicts (including the attitudes of law enforcement officers, physicians, and other health care practitioners) and toward treatment programs, which some view as abetting drug consumption.
-In most cases, physicians should refer opioid-dependent patients to specialized treatment centers.
+In the US, treatment is further complicated by negative societal attitudes toward people who have substance use disorders (including the attitudes of some law enforcement officers, physicians, and other health care practitioners) and toward treatment programs.
+Physicians should refer opioid-dependent patients to specialized treatment centers.
 If trained to do so, physicians may provide office-based treatment for selected patients.

 In European countries, access to methadone or buprenorphine maintenance programs and alternative maintenance strategies is easier, and the stigma attached to prescribing psychoactive drugs is less.

 Long-term maintenance using an oral opioid such as methadone or buprenorphine (an opioid agonist-antagonist) is an alternative to opioid substitution with tapering.
-Oral opioids suppress withdrawal symptoms and drug craving without providing a significant high or oversedation and, by eliminating the supply problems of addicts, enable them to be socially productive.
+Oral opioids suppress withdrawal symptoms and drug craving without providing a significant high or oversedation and, by eliminating the supply problems of people with opioid use disorder, enable them to be socially productive.

-In the US, thousands of opioid addicts are in licensed methadone maintenance programs.
+In the US, thousands of people with opioid use disorder are in licensed methadone maintenance programs.
 For many, such programs work.
 However, because the participants continue to take an opioid, many people in society disapprove of these programs.

 Eligibility criteria include the following: